mattchainsaw/haskell-tetris/README.md

  - enable rotation when a piece is at the very top of the board
  - display the next piece to be added
  - define level speeds and the ascension of levels after so many blocks
- - figure out a monad or something for instant getChar

 ####Cabal Dependencies
 - ghc base